PredixDev/predix-seed/tutorials/USERAUTH.md

     ...
   ```

-### Verify Authentication
-4. With the configurations in place, restart the local application.
+  ### Verify Authentication.
+With the configurations in place, restart the local application.

 5. Access the */secure* route again, as in step 1 of the previous section.
 Notice that the browser now returns a page that says  *Unauthorized*, instead of not being able to find the page (as in the previous section).
 This is because that route has now been defined, as an authenticated route (other routes that have also been defined are */login*, */callback*, */predix-api* and */logout*).
 At this point authentication is in place, and your browser session is in an unauthenticated state.
 Consequently, accessing such routes results in "Unauthorized" (with the exception of */login*, which redirects to the authentication service's page).